 Choose Create for either a one-on-one or group event type.
-For more details on these event types, view Configure event types.
+For more details on these event types, view An overview of event types.

 Set up your event type to suit your needs.
-For more tips and best practices, see Tutorial: Create and assign your first managed event.
+For more information on event type settings, check out this article.

 To assign a managed event

 Once your event type is built, you can assign your event type to one or more users.

 Type in the name of the user(s) you’d like to add, then select Add.
 Note that you can add active or pending users.

 From the Assign tab, you will see all the users that have this event assigned to them.
 You can choose to assign more users, or unassign any users.
 If you have groups created in Calendly, you will also be able to assign an event to groups, as well as view their group admin.

 From the user’s page, your user will see that their event type is admin-managed, and they will see certain sections are read only: